fregante/github-clean-feed/README.md

 > Browser Extension: Group news feed by repo

-It adds a list of the starred+forked repositories above the news feed, without replacing it.

 Currently it only:

 * Groups new stars
 * Groups new forks
 * Applies to items on the first page of the news feed

+Ungrouped events will stay in the list below the groups.

 <img src="screenshot.png" width="480px" alt="Screenshot">